Complaints and Conflict Resolution

 Our Commitment to Quality and Compliance

+At Prima Cura Training, all courses reflect current UK guidance and best practice.
 All trainers are experienced professionals with relevant qualifications and ongoing CPD.
 Because many of the organisations we support work with vulnerable individuals, all trainers hold Enhanced DBS checks.

 You can read more on our Quality Assurance and Compliance page.

-Reviewed by Stephanie Austin, Owner and Lead Trainer, Prima Cura Training 25+ years in health and social care | 15+ years as a trainer | Last reviewed: April 2026 | Next review: April 2027
+Reviewed by Stephanie Austin, Owner and Lead Trainer, Prima Cura Training 25+ years in health and social care | 15+ years as a trainer | Last reviewed: June 2026 | Next review: June 2027

 This page is for general guidance only and reflects current UK legislation and best practice as of the date of review.
 It does not constitute legal advice.
 Organisations remain responsible for ensuring their complaints policies, procedures, and staff training meet their specific regulatory obligations and any duties owed to customers, clients, or service users under applicable legislation, including the Consumer Rights Act 2015, the Equality Act 2010, and sector-specific regulatory requirements.
 The mediation and conflict resolution services referenced through Bridge Harmony are provided independently of Prima Cura Training.
-Prima Cura Training accepts no liability for decisions made on the basis of this content alone, or for outcomes arising from referrals to third-party providers.
+Prima Cura Training accepts no liability for decisions made on the basis of this content alone or for outcomes arising from referrals to third-party providers.